Azure/kubernetes-hackfest/labs/windows/labs/build-application/README.md

     In this step we will create a Docker container image for each of our microservices.
 We will use ACR Builder functionality to build and store these images in the cloud.

+    >**NOTE:** The directory name 'JabbR' referenced below is case sensitive, so make sure you clone with the proper case before trying to run ACR build.

     ```bash
     git clone https://github.com/swgriffith/JabbR
     az acr build -t jabbr:1.0 -r $ACRNAME --no-logs -o json JabbR --platform Windows --verbose